Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Features of the product:

-- Menti allows the creation of presentations that have audience participation. // Presentations and questions intertwined.
-Logs of filling in.
+- Menti allows the creation of presentations that have audience participation with quizzes and polls.
+- Is able to store logs of questions answered, time to answer and
 - It has the ability to create polls, quizzes, word clouds and more.
 - Customizable themes and layouts.
 - Allows the use of images as answers to questions.